 The Limits and Mechanisms of Prediction in Language Comprehension - Speaker: Aine Ito

 Prediction is widely recognised as an integral part of language comprehension, with prior research showing that listeners and readers anticipate upcoming information at multiple levels.
 A key question in predictive processing is how different levels of information are pre-activated.
 Characterising prediction requires understanding not only what can be predicted but also where it reaches its limits.
 In this talk, I focus on the prediction of a word’s sound (its phonological form) to illuminate the mechanisms that support and shape predictive processing.
-I present a series of studies that probe whether, when and to what extent comprehenders pre-activate phonological information.
-By examining the conditions under which phonological information is predicted, I aim to distinguish between accounts that posit pervasive, automatic prediction and those that view prediction as strategic, graded, and resource-sensitive.
+I present a series of studies probing whether, when and to what extent comprehenders pre-activate phonological information to understand the role of phonological prediction in everyday comprehension.
+I will also present a study investigating how phonological information is pre-activated to dissociate mechanisms that assume sequential versus parallel activation.